nuagenetworks/nuage-metroae/UPGRADE.md

   - The VSD definitions will be ordered such that the third VSD definition will be that of the VSD node to be decoupled during the upgrade.
 This VSD will be tagged as ‘vsd_node3’ and will be decoupled.
 The other two VSDs will be tagged as ‘vsd_node1’ and vsd_node2’, respectively.
 Make sure that you define the VSD node that you want to decouple last in the build_vars.yml file.
   - There will be exactly 2 VSC definitions.
   - The VSC definitions will be ordered such that the first VSC will be that of the first VSC node to be upgraded.
 The other VSC will be upgraded second.
 The first VSC will be tagged as ‘vsc_node1’.
 The second VSC will be tagged as ‘vsc_node2’.
+  - There will be exactly 3 VSTAT definitions

 Edit the files listed above, then run: